ciroque/the-dagwood/docs/demo/src/03-diamond-analysis.md

 ---

 > ⚡ **Performance Insight**: The diamond pattern is where DAG execution shines!
-By running analysis processors in parallel while maintaining deterministic results, we achieve both performance and correctness - a classic challenge in distributed systems that Rust's ownership model helps us solve elegantly.
+By running analysis processors in parallel while maintaining deterministic results, both performance and correctness are achieved - a classic challenge in distributed systems that Rust's ownership model helps solve elegantly.